-Develop and provide special training for locals to deal with this issue within the local;
+Develop and provide special training for Locals to deal with this issue within their Locals;

-Provide leadership through our CUPE Diversity Vice-Presidents and equality committees so that local officers and stewards can develop strategies to deal with this issue;
+Provide leadership through our CUPE Diversity Vice-Presidents and equality committees so that Local Officers and Stewards can develop strategies to deal with this issue;

-Establish an independent ombud position to enable a designated ombud to be present at all conferences, schools, and conventions, and to assist locals with training and developing effective alternatives to deal with this issue.
+Establish an independent Ombuds position to enable a designated ombuds to be present at all conferences, schools, conventions and to assist locals with training and developing effective alternative to deal with this issue.

-- CUPE members are forced to work in poisoned work environments where harassment and discrimination are practiced on an ongoing basis; - CUPE members often turn on each other and treat each other in discriminatory and harassing ways.
-This practice is anti-worker and irrevocably damages our collective solidarity; - The common response among CUPE members is to use the trial procedure, as outlined within Article B.VI of the CUPE Constitution, to deal with these issues but this procedure is inadequate, punitive and ineffective in dealing with these matters.
+- CUPE members are forced to work in poisoned work environments where harassment and discrimination are practiced on an ongoing basis; - CUPE members often turn on each other and treat each other in discriminatory and harassing practice this is anti-worker and irrevocably damages our collective solidarity; - The common response among CUPE members is to use the Trial procedure as outlined within B.VI of the CUPE Constitution to deal with these issues but this procedure is inadequate, punitive and ineffective to deal with these matters.